-Our funding for 2014-15:
+Our funding for 2015-16:

 UNDP is the global development network of the United Nations.
 Its mandate is delivered through three key work areas: sustainable development pathways; inclusive and effective democratic governance; and resilience.
-In 2014, Australian funding to UNDP contributed to:
+In 2015, Australian funding to UNDP contributed to:

-- 920,000 new jobs (41 per cent for women) being created in 77 countries;
+- 1.35 million new jobs (42 per cent for women) being created in 94 countries

-- 750,000 people (51 per cent women) in 22 countries gaining access to legal aid services; and
+- 2.1 million people in 33 countries gaining access to legal aid services

 The United Nations Children's Fund (UNICEF) aims to protect and promote the rights of children, support child health and nutrition, protect children from violence, exploitation, and HIV, and works to expand children's opportunities to reach their full potential.
-In 2014, Australian funding to UNICEF contributed to:
+In 2015, Australian funding to UNICEF contributed to: